Multilevel Fair Allocation with Matroid-Rank Preferences: Introduction

-In this paper, we adopt \textit{matroid-rank} utilities for the leaves, a a well-established class of valuations that succinctly capture preferences for diversity over items.
-For example, students may favor curricula spanning multiple disciplines, or allocation problems with diversity constraints may prohibit exceeding category quotas \citep{Benabbou_et_al_2019}.
-Unlike additive utilities \citep{Lipton_et_al2004, Caragiannis_et_al2019}, matroid-rank valuations have limited expressive power over singletons but gain richness through their submodular structure, which captures complementarities and diminishing returns.
-A remarkable property of matroid rank domains is that they allow the existence of allocations satisfying simultaneously efficiency and fairness \citep{Benabbou_et_al2021, Babaioff_et_al2021, Viswanathan_Zick2023a, Viswanathan_Zick2023b}.
+Finally, we adopt \textit{matroid-rank} utilities for the leaves, a well-established class of valuations that succinctly capture preferences for diversity over items.
+For example, when allocating offices to researchers, research groups can be modeled as the leaves of the hierarchy, each consisting of a set of researchers.
+The utility of a group is then defined as the size of a maximum matching in a bipartite graph: one side represents the researchers in the group, the other the offices allocated to the group, and an edge connects a researcher to an office if the researcher finds the office acceptable.
+This matching captures how well the allocated offices satisfy the preferences of the group’s members.
+Such utilities can be modeled by matroid-rank utilities.
+Other examples include students favoring curricula spanning multiple disciplines, or allocation problems with diversity constraints which may prohibit exceeding category quotas \cite{Benabbou_et_al_2019}.
+Unlike additive utilities, matroid-rank valuations have limited expressive power over singletons but gain richness through their submodular structure, which captures complementarities and diminishing returns.
+A remarkable property of matroid rank domains is that they allow the existence of allocations satisfying simultaneously efficiency and fairness, as observed in several papers \cite{Benabbou_et_al2021, Babaioff_et_al2021, Viswanathan_Zick2023b, Viswanathan_Zick2023a}.
+In this paper, we show that this desirable property can be extended to our multilevel setting.

-{\bf Contributions.} In this paper, we formally introduce the setting of multilevel fair allocation and propose the first two algorithms to address such problems.
-We assume that the leaves of the tree (e.g., researchers or unemployed individuals) have matroid rank utility functions, and that each internal node’s utility is the sum of its children’s utilities.
-The first algorithm introduced in Section 3 is a top-down, polynomial-time method satisfying several fairness and efficiency properties.
-However, as discussed in Section 5, it can be slow in practice.
-Hence, we propose a faster heuristic in Section 4 extending the General Yankee Swap \cite{Viswanathan_Zick2023b}, which ensures efficiency and exhibits strong empirical fairness.
+We now present two in-depth examples illustrating how the multilevel structure, and matroid-rank preferences at the leaves can coexist in real-world applications.